CoNfIg7952/UNet_Drivable_area_Segmentation/README.md

 - Loss function: Dice loss
 - Optimizer: Adam

-to run this project locally, download and extract the segmentation.zip file, which has the required util files to run the UNet_code
+to run this project locally, download the utils.py file, which has the required utils to run the UNet_code